Icebluewolf/Wolfy-Discord-Bot/README.md

 This feature will allow you to lock a command to only be accessed by specific roles.
 It will also allow you to set up items such as connection to your Minecraft server.
 This command comes with 2 options on how to run it.
-If you are to the command you can run `w!settings` to get a step by step walkthrough of the command.
+If you are to the command you can run `/settings` to get a step by step walkthrough of the command.
-If you know exactly what you want to do you can run `w!settings <feature> <setting>` where feature is what you want to change as a category `EX: poll` and setting is the specific thing within the feature you want to change `EX: roles`.
+If you know exactly what you want to do you can run `/settings <feature> <setting>` where feature is what you want to change as a category `EX: poll` and setting is the specific thing within the feature you want to change `EX: roles`.